RememberOfLife/mirabel/README.md

 * usability: when connecting to an invalid host address/port combination the connecting timeout can be ridiculously long
 * usability: all graphical scalings (imgui+frontends) are way too small on high resolution displays
 * graphics: when havannah game ends by network the hovered tile does not reset, probably goes for other games too
+* security: when the event struct is sent over the network, uninitialized padding bytes are sent too, leaks info

 ## todo
+* add option to disable timeoutcrash thread for debugging
+* move event (across the network) should use strings for universal compatiblity
 * rewrite network to use openssl
   * there is a lot of reuse in the networking code, maybe reduce it through some event methods
 * rework network protocol for intentional disconnect